The new Shift-Left Testing, a DevOps mantra in Software Development:

-Shift Left approach is nothing but involving the testers much earlier in the software development life cycle, which in turn would allow them to understand the requirements, software design, architecture, coding and its functionality, ask tough questions to customers, business analysts, and developers, seek clarifications, and provide feedback wherever possible to support the team.
+Shift Left approach is nothing but involving the testers much earlier in the software development life cycle, which in turn would allow them to understand the requirements, software design, architecture, coding, and its functionality, ask tough questions to customers, business analysts, and developers, seek clarifications and provide feedback wherever possible to support the team.

-This involvement and understanding will lead the testers to gain complete knowledge about the product, think through various scenarios, design real-time scenarios based on the software behavior which would help the team in identifying the defects even before coding is done.
+This involvement and understanding will lead the testers to gain complete knowledge about the product, think through various scenarios, and design real-time scenarios based on the software behavior which would help the team in identifying the defects even before coding is done.

-How does Shift Left Influence Software Development?
+How Does Shift Left Influence Software Development?

 Shift Lift Approach influences Software Development in several ways.

-- Shift Left approach focuses on involving testers in all and most importantly the critical stages of the program.
+- The Shift Left approach focuses on involving testers in all and most importantly the critical stages of the program.
 This enables the testers to divert their focus from defect detection to defect prevention and to drive the business goals of the program.

 - With the responsibility being increased for the Testing team, the team just does not focus on ‘Testing the software to identify the bugs’, but proactively works with the team right from the initial stages to plan and build a robust and effective testing strategy by providing a great Test leadership and guidance to the team by focusing on the long-term vision of the product, rather than just taking the responsibility of the testing work.

-- Shift Left approach gives the opportunity for the Testers to design the tests first, where the tests are completely focused on the customer experience and their expectations which in turn will enable the developers to develop the software based on these tests and hence meet the customer needs.
+- The Shift Left approach gives the opportunity for the Testers to design the tests first, where the tests are completely focused on the customer experience and their expectations which in turn will enable the developers to develop the software based on these tests and hence meet the customer needs.

-- Shift Left approach just does not end with the Testers alone.
+- The Shift Left approach just does not end with the Testers alone.
 Moving to the let and carrying out the testing activities continuously will also allow the Developers to take more ownership of their code and increase their responsibilities on testing.

-- Shift Left Testing in Agile: Shift Left approach supports forming Agile Scrum Teams which mandatorily includes Testers along with the other roles and includes Testers in regular stand up calls, other interactions, review meetings which has made the testers to have more information related to the program and hence has allowed them to indulge and involve in the detailed analysis of the software and provide rapid feedback which would help in preventing the defects grounded in the software.
+- Shift Left Testing in Agile: Shift Left approach supports forming Agile Scrum Teams which mandatorily includes Testers along with the other roles and includes Testers in regular stand up calls, other interactions, review meetings which have made the testers have more information related to the program and hence has allowed them to indulge and involve in the detailed analysis of the software and provide rapid feedback which would help in preventing the defects grounded in the software.

 Overall Shift Left testing calls for the testers to ‘Get Involved Early’, as early as possible and engage in the discussion and collaborate on ideas, requirements at every stage where the outcome of the stage has a bearing on the value of the final deliverable and also help the project to identify the risks and mitigate it in advance.

-What should Testers do Differently in Shift Left?
+What should Testers Do Differently in Shift Left?

-Given below are few key factors to be noted as what the Testers do differently in Shift Left Strategy:
+Given below are a few key factors to be noted as what the Testers do differently in Shift Left Strategy:

 #1) Test team needs to engage early in the system right from project initiation so as to develop the integration with the rest of the team and the business to provide useful inputs at every stage of the software development.

-#3) Test teams must interact with all the business stakeholders early in the software development to get a clear visibility of the product & design a unified testing strategy and plan for an optimized testing effort, analyze dependency on test environments, third parties, stubs etc, and prepare a robust automation strategy and framework and build an effective test data management plan.
+#3) Test teams must interact with all the business stakeholders early in the software development to get clear visibility of the product & design a unified testing strategy and plan for an optimized testing effort, analyze dependency on test environments, third parties, stubs, etc, and prepare a robust automation strategy and framework and build an effective test data management plan.

-Also need to identify the missing requirements (if any), understand the dependencies and implementation strategies.
-Clear Requirements helps the software to ‘Fail Fast' and fix all the failures at the earliest.
+Also need to identify the missing requirements (if any), and understand the dependencies and implementation strategies.
+Clear Requirements helps the software to ‘Fail Fast’ and fix all the failures at the earliest.